hellokathy/6300Spring15Team10Mirror/Project2/D1/UseCaseModel.md

 - When customer is selected or entered, a textbox appears to use any discounts available
 - When customer is selected, a star appears next to the name if the customer is a gold member
 - Manager enters discount amount up to the max amount (shown next to textbox)
-- Manager selects "Process" and is promped to use card scanner to read the card
+- Manager selects "Process" and is prompted to use card scanner to read the card
 - After the card is read, the system automatically processes the transaction

 **Past Purchases**
 ------------------
 This will let the manager access all past purchases of a customer.
 In order to so this the customer
 must be an existing customer in the database.
+Once complete, all past purchases will remain as they
+were without alteration or deletion and the system will revert to the initial screen.

 **Scenario**
 - Manager selects "Past Purchases"
 - System prompts manager to select an existing customer
 - Manager selects "Select" which brings up a list of all past purchases of that customer
+- Manager selects "Home" when finished and system reverts to the initial screen